turboflakes/crunch/README.md

                                                 that the operator member account have to have their permissions set as PermissionlessCompound or PermissionlessAll.
     -h, --help                                  Prints help information
-        --short                                 Display only essential information (e.g. with this flag active 'crunch rewards' will only send essential messages/notifications about claimed rewards)
+        --medium                                Display essential information (e.g. with this flag active 'crunch rewards' will send essential verbose messages/notifications about claimed rewards like points and validator rewards) --short                                 Display only minimum information (e.g. with this flag active 'crunch rewards' will send minimum verbose messages/notifications about claimed rewards)
     -V, --version                               Prints version information